TheMaximalBeing/aoe2-bo-simulator/readme.md

 - Use the overwatch (on) request to keep training villagers/military continuously.
 Each request allows 1 more to be trained simultaneously.
 Use off to cancel 1 overwatch.
-- You can used the place request to place a building.
+- You can use the place request to place a building.
 It is not recommended to use overwatch for buildings as they may be blocked by units and built much later than ideal.
 If you cannot afford them then the problem is with your villager numbers or buying too much stuff.